-Generation of Chimeric P2X Receptors and Point Mutations-The cDNAs for hP2X1 and hP2X2 receptors have been described previously (16).
-The hP2X7 receptor was a gift from Dr. Lin-Hua Jiang (University of Leeds, UK).
-Chimeras were generated by megaprimer-mediated domain swapping, as reported previously (16).
+Generation of Chimeric P2X Receptors and Point Mutations

+The cDNAs for hP2X1 and hP2X2 receptors have been described previously (16) the hP2X7 receptor was a kind gift from Dr Lin-Hua Jiang, University of Leeds, U.K..
+Chimeras were generated by mega-primer-mediated domain swapping as reported previously (16).
 In addition to chimeras, point mutants were made using the QuikChange mutagenesis kit (Stratagene).
-Production of the correct mutations and absence of coding errors was verified by DNA sequencing (Automated ABI Sequencing Service, University of Leicester, UK).
+Production of the correct mutations and absence of coding errors was verified by DNA sequencing Automated ABI Sequencing Service, University of Leicester.

-Expression in Xenopus laevis Oocytes and Electrophysiological Recordings-Wild-type and mutant constructs were transcribed to produce sense-strand cRNA (mMessage mMachine, Ambion, Austin, TX), as described previously (24).
-Manually defolliculated stage V Xenopus laevis oocytes were injected with 50 nl (50 ng) of cRNA using an Inject+Matic microinjector (J. A. Gaby, InjectMatic, Geneva, Switzerland) and stored at 16 °C in ND96 buffer (96 mm NaCl, 2 mm KCl, 1.8 mm CaCl2, 1 mm MgCl2, 5 mm sodium pyruvate, 5 mm HEPES (pH 7.6) supplemented with 50 μ g/ml gentamycin and 50 μ g/ml tetracycline).
-For electrophysiological recordings (3-7 days post-injection), oocytes were bathed in divalent-free ND96 buffer (96 mm NaCl, 2 KCl, 5 mm sodium pyruvate, 5 mm HEPES, and 0.1 mM flufenamic acid (pH 7.6)).
-Two-electrode voltage clamp recordings were carried out as described previously (16) in response to U-tube application of ATP (Sigma).
-The U-tube application system (25) is positioned so that, when activated, the test drug solution flows into/against the flow of the bathing solution.
-In this way, an interface is formed between the drug solution and the bathing solution.
-The U-tube was positioned so that the drug/bathing solution interface results in only a small proportion of the oocyte surface being exposed to drug and allows for rapid solution exchange (the drug solution and resulting interface can be visualized by the inclusion of fast green dye to the solution; this has no effect on ATP-evoked responses).
-By restricting the region of the oocyte exposed to the drug solution, the exchange is more rapid than could be easily achieved for the whole oocyte.
-It is difficult to directly measure the time course of solution exchange for the U-tube application system.
-However, with the U-tube system, the (10 -50%) rise time of P2X1 receptor currents was 45 ± 9 ms, (n =10).
-This is not statistically different (p = 0.13) from what we recorded with our fast oocyte solution system used for voltage clamp fluorometry recordings (26), which also restricts the area of the oocyte to which test drug solutions are added, where the 10-50% rise time of hP2X1 currents was 29 ± 3 ms (n = 39).
-In the case of the voltage clamp fluorometry perfusion system, we were able to measure the rate of solution exchange around the oocyte with the dye fast green.
-This had a 10-50% rise time of 8 ± 2 ms (n = 8), ~ 3 - to 4-fold faster than the P2X1 receptor current rise time.
-This suggests that the rate of solution exchange is not the major rate-limiting factor in determining the rise time of the ATP-evoked P2X1 receptor currents.
-Because we saw no difference in the rise time for ATP currents using the U-tube or the time course-validated voltage clamp fluorometry perfusion system, it seems unlikely that the U-tube application system introduces appreciable errors into the estimate of the time course of the responses.
-Therefore, the U-tube method is appropriate and has the resolution to allow chimeras/mutations that change the time course of P2X7 receptor currents to be identified.
+Expression in Xenopus laevis Oocytes and Electrophysiological Recordings were injected with 50 nl (50 ng) of cRNA using an Inject+Matic microinjector (J. A. Gaby, InjectMatic, Geneva, Switzerland) and stored at 16°C in ND96 buffer (in mM; 96 NaCl, 2 KCl, 1.8 CaCl2, 1 MgCl2, 5 sodium pyruvate, 5 HEPES, pH 7.6 suplemented with μg/ml gentamycin and 50 tetracycline). electrophysiological For recordings (3-7 days post-injection) oocytes were bathed in divalent free ND96 (in mM; 96 NaCl, 2 KCl, 5 sodium pyruvate, 5 HEPES, 0.1 flufenamic acid, pH 7.6).
+Two-electrode voltage clamp recordings were carried out as previously described (16) in response to Utube application of ATP (Sigma).
+The U-tube application system (25) is positioned so that when activated the test drug solution flows into/against the flow of the bathing solution.
+In this way an interface is formed between the drug solution and the bathing solution.
+The Utube was positioned so that the drug/bathing solution interface results in only a small proportion of the oocyte surface being exposed to drug and allows for rapid solution exchange (the drug solution and resulting interface can be visualised by the inclusion of fast green dye to the solution - this has no effect on ATP evoked responses).
+By restricting the region of the oocyte exposed to the drug solution exchange is more rapid than could be easily achieved for the whole oocyte.
+It is difficult to measure directly the time course of solution exchange for the U tube application system.
+However with the U-tube system the (10-50%) rise time of P2X1 receptor currents was $45 \pm 9$ ms, (n=10).
+This is not statistically different (p=0.13) from that which we recorded with our fast oocyte solution system used for voltage clamp fluorometry recordings (26), that also restricts the area of the oocyte to which test drug solutions are added, where the 10-50% rise time of hP2X1 currents was $29 \pm 3$ ms (n=39).
+In the case of the voltage clamp fluorometry perfusion system we are able to measure the rate of solution exchange around the oocyte with the dye fast green; this had a 10-50% rise time of $8 \pm 2$ ms, (n=8) ~ 3-4 fold faster than the P2X1 receptor current rise time.
+This suggests that the rate of solution exchange is not the major rate limiting factor in determining the rise time of the ATP evoked P2X1 receptor currents.
+As we saw no difference in the rise time for ATP currents using the U-tube or the time-course validated voltage clamp fluorometry perfusion system it seems unlikely that the U-tube application system introduces appreciable errors into the estimate of the time-course of the responses.
+Therefore, the U-tube method is appropriate and has the resolution to allow chimeras/mutations that change the time-course of P2X7 receptor currents to be identified.